 2. Red light district Amsterdam

 If you get off at Amsterdam Central Station, you are almost on the city's entertainment mile.
 Behind ground-floor shop windows, love for sale is still offered here, but the city administration has now strongly regulated the trade.
 Instead of a criminal milieu, the heart of the city beats here in numerous lively cafés and pubs, especially after dark.
-Many guided tours in German language bring you the exciting and eventful history of the Amsterdam Red light district Walletjes closer.
+Many guided tours in different languages bring you the exciting and eventful history of the Amsterdam Red light district Walletjes closer.

 In the middle of the city centre, the Spuistraat seems almost a little strange.
 Some houses are even still occupied here, but especially a side trip here is a real sightseeing tip for fans of street art.
 On and between the houses you will find impressive graffiti, artwork and many great motifs for your Amsterdam photo album.